Katherine L. Adam

 Many canneries processing conventionally-grown sweetpotato are located in eastern Louisiana.
-The Mississippi Sweetpotato Growers Association began a relationship in 1995 with Glory Foods of Columbus, Ohio, contracting for 1,000 acres of production to supply Chicago markets.
+In 1995, the Mississippi Sweetpotato Growers Association joined the Mississippi State Association of Cooperatives began a relationship with Glory Foods of Columbus, Ohio, contracting for 1,000 acres of production to supply Chicago markets.
 Products included sweetpotato fries.
 White potato (Solanum tuberosum) processers with excess capacity due to a recent downturn in demand are now shifting to sweetpotato products.

 In January of 2004, capitalizing on interest in convenience foods, the Mississippi Land, Water, and Timber Board agreed to put up two-fifths of the cost of building a $5 million plant in Vardaman, Mississippi, to produce "fresh-cut" and "frozen-cut" sweetpotato products, contracting with nearby conventional growers.
 Ninety percent of Mississippi commercial sweetpotato acreage (3,500 acres in 2003) lies within a 30-mile radius of Vardaman.
 (The grant is contingent upon sweetpotato farmers in two counties raising an additional $3 million.)
 In April 2004 the Arkansas Rural Enterprise Center announced plans for a sweetpotato processing storage center in the Arkansas Delta counties, where about 1,200 acres of sweetpotato are harvested annually, and unemployment rates are chronically high.